 11. From hunter to conservationist, Teddy Roosevelt helped save bison from extinction.
 In 1883, Teddy Roosevelt traveled to the Dakota Territory to hunt bison.
 After spending a few years in the west, Roosevelt returned to New York with a new outlook on life.
 He paved the way for the conservation movement, and in 1905, formed the American Bison Society with William Hornaday to save the disappearing bison.
-Today bison live in all 50 states, including Native American lands, wildlife refuges, national parks and private lands.
+Today bison live in all 50 states, including Tribal lands, wildlife refuges, national parks and private lands.

 13. A little dirt won’t hurt.
 Called wallowing, bison roll in the dirt to deter biting flies and help shed fur.
 Male bison also wallow during mating season to leave behind their scent and display their strength.